 If you have a candle that came in a nice jar, you probably found yourself wanting to clean it out and reuse the jar for storage or decoration.
-However, you might have found that it was harder to get out all the wax and residue than you thought.
+However, you might have found it harder to get out all the wax and residue than you thought.

-Personally, I regularly buy candles with interesting jars that I can reuse.
-I wasn’t always successful in cleaning them out until I read up on how to clean them properly.
-Keeping things out of the local dump is also important to me.
 Read on to learn all about how to clean candle jars and some great ideas to reuse your candle tins and help save them from the landfill.

 To start, here’s a quick list of everything you’d need to try all the cleaning methods on this list.
-You might not need all of them if a simpler method like popping out the wax after putting it in the freezer works.
+You might not need all of them if a simpler method, like popping out the wax after putting it in the freezer works.

 - A freezer

 - Dull butter knife or spoon

 - Razor or similar scraping tool that will work for glass

 These materials won’t be needed for all methods.